syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 ## Retrieve the merge field names

+You can retrieve the merge field names and also merge field group names in the Word document.

 The following code example shows how to retrieve the merge field names in the Word document.

 {% tabs %}